korupso/OVinder/documents/break-reports.md

 I made a short break and ate some lunch.

 ## 31.07.2020
 I forgot to do a break today, which is also why I forgot to push the progress log until now.

+## 03.08.2020
+I made a nice break today and had some lunch with my girlfriend and a friend of mine.